shipyardapp/Shipyard-Documentation/docs/faqs.md

 Shipyard provides network performance up to 25 Gbps.

 ## Can I use Shipyard to orchestrate external systems?
 Yes - absolutely!
-There are two options to have Shipyard orchestrate work between multiple external systems like Lambda, Cloud Functions, DBT Cloud, and Zapier.
+There are two options to have Shipyard orchestrate work between multiple external systems like Lambda, Cloud Functions, dbt Cloud, and Zapier.

 1. You can tell your external system to run a POST command against a Shipyard [webhook](reference/triggers/webhook-triggers.md) to kick off a specific Vessel or Fleet after your external system process has finished.
 This event-driven workflow results in less runtime and more immediacy between each step.
 2. You can set up Vessels in Shipyard that continuously poll another service, looking for a specific response.